Straffan: The K Club

+In 2002, Madison Dearborm took over Smurfit Kappa and divested itself of the K Club.
+Michael Smurfit purchased the hotel and estate and acquired a further 80 acre on the opposite side of the river for €115m in 2004.

 Sport

 There is a history of horse breeding and training in the area.
-The Tetrarch, bred by Edward "Cub" Kennedy and foaled in 1911, never competed as a three-year-old but is still remembered in folklore as one of the best two-year-olds of all time.
-The 1993 St. Leger Stakes winner Bob's Return was bred at the Baronrath stud at Straffan.
+For example, The Tetrarch was foaled in the area in 1911 and the 1993 St. Leger Stakes winner, Bob's Return, was bred at the Baronrath stud at Straffan.

 Local sportsman Christopher Barton won an Olympic silver medal in 1948 as part of an all-Cambridge eight which represented Britain in the Olympic Games.
-His father Derrick Barton was a member of the British Modern Pentathlon team which finished seventh in the team event at the 1924 Olympics.
-Another Straffan resident, David Ritchie, laid out Ireland's first golf course in the Curragh in 1852.
-There were estate cricket teams in both Straffan and Bishopscourt in 1880.
+His father, Derrick Barton, was a member of the British Modern Pentathlon team which finished seventh in the team event at the 1924 Olympics.

 Straffan AFC, a local association football (soccer) club, was founded in 1978 and previously played in Whitechurch in Straffan.
 In 1979, the club reached the Counties Cup semi-final but were beaten.
-They decided to move to the Dublin section of the Leinster Junior League in 1981 and the club went on to win its first league title in 1981-1982.
+They decided to move to the Dublin section of the Leinster Junior League in 1981 and the club went on to win its first league title in 1981–1982.

-Straffan GAA club was described in 1934 as the "cradle of the GAA in Kildare Straffan".
-JL Carews played Sallins In their first match on the same day, 15 February 1885, that Maurice Davin's first rules of Gaelic football were being agreed by GAA Central Council in Cork.
-The club were successful in the 1966 Intermediate championship, and promoted to the Kildare senior championship from 1967 until 1979.
-In that period, Thomas Walsh played senior football for Kildare having won an All-Ireland Under 21 medal in 1965.
+The local Gaelic Athletic Association (GAA) club in Straffan GAA.
+JL Carews played Sallins in their first match on the same day, 15 February 1885, that Maurice Davin's first rules of Gaelic football were being agreed by the GAA Central Council in Cork.
+Straffan GAA club were successful in the 1966 Intermediate championship, and played in the Kildare senior championship from 1967 until 1979.
 In 2009, Straffan won the Junior football championship.
-Straffan now has two teams competing in the Kildare Senior division 2 and division 4 Football Leagues and at intermediate level in the championship.
+As of the 21st century, Straffan has two teams competing in the Kildare Senior division 2 and division 4 Football Leagues and at intermediate level in the championship.

-The annual Liffey Descent canoe race, (first staged 1960) starts annually in Straffan and follows the river Liffey 17 mi downstream to Islandbridge.
+The annual Liffey Descent canoe race, (first staged 1960) starts annually in Straffan and follows the River Liffey 17 mi downstream to Islandbridge.

+In basketball, Anne Marie Cooney was a silver medallist at the 2011 Athens Special Olympics and gold medallist at the 2015 Los Angeles Special Olympics.